 Steering was pin-sharp and Toyota claimed that was due to electric power assistance acting in conjunction with pre-torque control that split drive torque 90:10 front: rear as soon as the steering wheel was turned.
 This Dynamic Torque Control AWD system meant the transition from front wheel drive to four wheel drive was undetectable, unlike the previous RAV4’s and some competitor systems that required front wheel slip before the rear wheels did their bit.

 The RAV4’s stability and traction control was measured and not too interventionist.

 Softroaders have limited off-road ability, but the RAV4 went where its competitors could go without complaint.
 We checked it out on some fire trails and sandy beach-access tracks and were impressed with its ability.

 Vision at all times was very good and the reverse camera screen display was clear, even in low light and at night.
 After living with the powered tailgate we expect every 4WD wagon to have one: great when you’re staggering to the car with a pile of shopping, or stopping to pick up a kerbside load.

 Interior appointments included ample cup holders and bins, plus a centre console lid that slid forward to make a functional arm rest.

 The central display panel was visible even when sunlit and the driver was wearing sunglasses.

-Toyota’s bush mapping has improved greatly in recent years and if there’s a track not shown on the RAV4’s screen it’s probably not wise to go there anyway.
+Toyota’s bush mapping has improved greatly in recent years and if there was a track not shown on the RAV4’s screen it was probably not wise to go there anyway.